SBI-Eremit Sydney international money transfers review

 - Sending money to India.
 This service offers competitive exchange rates and faster processing times when sending money to India (as opposed to sending another currency).

 - Fee-free transfers on large amounts.
 SBI-Eremit waives fees on transfers of $25,000 or more.

 - Easy to use.
 From sign-up through to sending a transfer, the SBI-Eremit online transfer platform is relatively simple and straightforward to use.

 - Sending other currencies.
 If you want to send USD, EUR, GBP, CAD or NZD, you'll need to settle for higher fees and a larger exchange rate margin than if you send INR.

 - Limited range of currencies supported.
-SBI-Eremit only allows you to transfer six currencies, so if you're planning on sending funds in multiple currencies then you may prefer other services.
+SBI-Eremit only allows you to transfer eight currencies, so if you're planning on sending funds in multiple currencies then you may prefer other services.